 I’ve noticed that any blog posts I write related to saving money are always a hit – so here’s another one.
-Since becoming a home owner earlier this year, I’ve been thinking of small things I do (or could do) to save money here and there.
-Here’s five things that came to mind.
+Here are five ways to spend a little less and save a little more!

 2) Install an online coupon generator.

 Have you heard of Coupons at Checkout?
 If not, you need to get it – right now.
 Coupons at Checkout is a totally free extension that you can add to your internet browser either on your desktop computer or on your phone.
 Once installed, it will automatically identify coupons applied by previous purchasers, and then apply the one that gives you the biggest discount.

 We love spending money on the people we love.
 However, a homemade gift shows just as much love (maybe more) and costs a whole lot less.
 If you’re looking for ideas, a google search will yield tons – but you can start with this extensive list from The Spruce Crafts.
 I’m a fan of making people cards.
 A small piece of handmade artwork from a friend is often more meaningful than any expensive gift.

 The next time you’re making a purchase – whether online or in-person – take 10 seconds to ask yourself: Why am I buying this?
 Do I really need this?
 Will this thing help me?
 Will this thing bring me joy?
 Sometimes just taking the time to consider these questions before buying something will make you reconsider, and if you do still decide to make the purchase, it’s more likely that you won’t regret your decision.